-At Chilton, we want our children to leave school being able to read and write in any subject, have a love of reading and an understanding of our literacy heritage that continues from high school through to adulthood.
+At Chilton, we want our children to leave school being able to read and write in any subject, have a love of reading and an understanding of our literacy heritage that continues through to adulthood.
 We want children to have an interest in words and their meanings and be able to use these in a range of contexts.
 We want our children to be able to write coherently and be able to write for a variety of purposes and audiences.
 We believe that our children should be able to speak clearly and coherently and be able to discuss their views and opinions.

 Phonics provides children with key skills that support the successful development of reading and writing and confident access to the wider curriculum.
 We use the Read Write Inc scheme to teach daily lessons and match these to decodable books.
 We have chosen this scheme because of the strong research supporting its impact.
 Regular assessments and staff training ensure that children receive effective support.

 The link provides further information for parents and carers Read Write Inc information

 We know that enjoyment of reading and knowledge of vocabulary is a key indicator of success.
 Our reading curriculum is centered around core texts for each year group.
 These books have been chosen to encompass a wide range of themes, authors and genres to support children in broadening their reading diet, understanding different cultures and the world around them.
 The books link to the writing and the wider curriculum through vocabulary, allowing children to revisit and use their developing knowledge in different contexts.
 Daily reading lessons support children to understand and interrogate the text.
 The CUSP curriculum supports the teaching of reading in the school.